Top Temples & Places of Worship in Mumbai

 Perched on a hill in Bandra, Mount Mary is one of Mumbai’s most visited churches, drawing people of all faiths.
 The annual Bandra Fair (Bandra Feast) in September is a joyous week-long affair with stalls, sweets and huge crowds.
 The view and the sea breeze make it worth the climb even on an ordinary day.

-- Best time to visit: Weekday mornings for quiet; September if you want the full carnival experience.
+- Best time to visit: weekday mornings for quiet; September for the full carnival experience.

 - Getting there: Bandra station, then an auto up the hill; the walk from Bandstand is pleasant too.